Andy Holden (athlete): Early life

+Career

 Holden's first experience of senior international competition came in 1969, when he was selected for an international cross country meeting in Braaschaat, Belgium.
 The race finished with a British 1–2–3 in which Holden was second, behind Ron Hill and ahead of Bedford.
 Two months later, Holden was part of the England team that won the team competition at the 1969 International Cross Country Championships; Holden was placed 24th.
 On the track, Holden finished third in the 3000 m steeplechase in the AAA Championships, but was overlooked in the selections for the 1969 European Championships.
 His first win in an international meeting came in Verona in August 1969.
 His time was initially thought to be a British record for the steeplechase, but the course was found to be short when remeasured.

 1970 started well for Holden; he won the British University cross country championship for the second year running.
 In his first major track championship, the 1970 British Commonwealth Games, Holden placed 5th in the 3000 m steeplechase.
-The following month, he won the AAA title.
+The following month, he won the 1970 AAA Championships title.
 Holden then won silver in the 3000 m steeplechase in the 1970 World Student Games, behind European champion Mikhail Zhelev.
 As the season drew to a close, Holden faced Kip Keino, the 3000 m world record holder, in a 3000 m race at an indoor meeting.
 Holden raced from the front and pushed the Kenyan hard, but was overtaken in the final 100 m.

-Holden retained his AAA steeplechase title in 1971.
+Holden retained his AAA steeplechase title at the 1971 AAA Championships.
 A meeting at Crystal Palace in September saw Holden battle Dave Bedford for the British steeplechase record.
 Holden trailed Bedford by four seconds after three laps, but caught his rival with 800 m remaining.
 Bedford prevailed in a sprint finish, by a margin of 0.2 seconds.
 Though beaten by Bedford, Holden's time of 8:28.8 was two seconds faster than the previous record, set by Gerry Stevens.